hannahmariewilliams/Healthcare-Data-Analysis-Project/README.md

 ### Methodology:
 1. SQL query to perform exploratory data analysis

-2. Build a dashboard in Tableau that shows the visualizes key metrics *
+2. Dashboard in Power BI that shows the visualizes key metrics.

 ### Skills:
 SQL: Joins, aggregate functions, CTEs

-Tableau: **
+Power BI: calculated columns, ETL, data visualization, writing functions, Dax, data modeling

 ### Results & Business Recommendation:
 The hospital is experiencing operational inefficiencies that negatively impact revenue and patient access to care.
 A high patient no-show rate of 26% results in underutilized appointment capacity and lost revenue opportunities.
 Additionally, a large share of appointments consists of routine check-ups, while X-ray services account for 28% of total revenue, indicating a misalignment between scheduling practices and revenue-driving services.
 Without more strategic scheduling and resource allocation, the hospital risks continued inefficiencies, reduced capacity utilization, and missed opportunities to optimize high-value services.